programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 That was the quick theory on API.
 Now, let’s get our hands dirty with real exercises!

 # Europeana API
 The first API we will try is [Europeana](https://www.europeana.eu/).
 It is one of the biggest sources of information for cultural heritage in Europe.
 It collects data from museums, archives, libraries etc from all over Europe.
 Currently, it contains over 50 million objects.
 There are photos, paintings, books, newspapers, letters, sculptures, coins, specimens, 3D visualisations, and more.
 If you are humanity specialists, you can imagine what kind of interesting resources there can be.
-Can’t wait?

 The goal of this section is to create a website which displays Europeana API data.
 To complete the task step by step, we learn how to register yourself with the Europeana API, to access API data with a web browser, to install XAMPP, to make a simple web page, and to develop another web page to show the API data.